 Time: 50 minutes.
 Slowly stirring hot broth into creamy white rice soothes the soul--and the result comforts the body.

-2. Heat 2 tbsp. olive oil and 2 tbsp. butter over medium heat in a heavy-bottomed 8-qt. pot.
+Heat the olive oil and 2 tbsp. butter over medium heat in a heavy-bottomed 8-qt. pot.
 Add onion and sauté, stirring occasionally, until translucent and beginning to turn golden, about 10 minutes.
 Add rice and sauté, stirring constantly, until just the edges of the grains look translucent, about 3 minutes.

-3. Add wine and 1/2 tsp. salt and cook, stirring, until wine is completely absorbed by rice.
+Add wine and 1/2 tsp. salt and cook, stirring, until wine is completely absorbed by rice.
 Add about 1/2 cup hot broth to rice and cook, stirring constantly, until broth is completely absorbed by rice; reduce heat to medium-low if mixture starts to boil.
 Continue adding broth 1/2 cup at a time, stirring until each addition is absorbed before adding the next, until rice is just tender to the bite (15 to 30 minutes; you will have broth left over).
 Keep rice at a constant simmer.
-While rice is cooking, cut radicchio into shreds.
-Heat 1 tbsp. olive oil in a large skillet over medium heat and add radicchio and 1/4 tsp. salt.
-Cook, stirring occasionally, until wilted and tender, 2 to 4 minutes.
+While rice is cooking, melt 2 tbsp. butter in a large skillet over medium-high heat.
+Add oyster mushrooms and 1/4 tsp. salt.
+Cook, stirring occasionally, until tender.

-4. Remove rice from heat and stir in gorgonzola dolce, wilted radicchio, pepper, parsley, remaining 1 tsp. butter, and salt to taste.
+Remove rice from heat and stir in parmesan, pepper, parsley, remaining 1 tsp. butter, sauteed mushrooms, and salt to taste.
 For a looser risotto, stir in 1 to 2 cups remaining broth.
-Serve immediately.
+Serve immediately, with more parmesan on the side for sprinkling.

 *For a recipe, go to sunset.com/chickenbroth